lockss/laaws-dev-scripts/runcluster/README.md

 # Running LOCKSS in a Development Environment
-Version 3
+Version 4

 `runcluster` is a framework to run a set of LOCKSS services (a cluster) comprising a single LOCKSS node, in a development environment.
 It's a work in progress; details are likely to change.

-## Database Setup (once):
+## Optional Database Setup

-By default, a PostgreSQL database is required.
-Derby may be used instead by editing config/cluster.xml, but the metadata query service is not yet supported with Derby.

-To use PostgreSQL, install, initialize and start PostgreSQL as appropriate for your OS.
+By default, an internal Derby database is used.
+This should be sufficient for normal development use, and requires no setup.
+For better performance and larger databases, PostgreSQL may be used instead.
+It requires some one-time setup.
+Install, initialize and start PostgreSQL as appropriate for your OS.
 Then create the LOCKSS role with:

     sudo -u postgres createuser -d -P LOCKSS -S -R